PurdueCAM2Project/HELPSweb/source/currentmember.rst

 - If anyone in the team wants to dominate the discussion (i.e., always talking without giving others opportunities to speak), the leader has to stop this person.
-If this person has the habbit of dominating the discussion, communicate with this person outside the meeting.
+If this person has the habit of dominating the discussion, communicate with this person outside the meeting.
   If this situation persists, inform the advisor to intervene.